Delicate-Butterflies/Bangazon-Workforce/README.md

 - [dotenv](https://www.npmjs.com/package/dotenv)
 - [jsdoc](https://www.usejsdoc.org)

-## Usage directions
+## Usage Directions

 ### Main Menu
-Users will land on the home page of Bangazon Workforce Management where they will see a breif outline of the functionality of the database
+Users will land on the home page of Bangazon Workforce Management where they will see a breif outline of the functionality of the database.

 <img width="1419" alt="homepagess" src="https://user-images.githubusercontent.com/21187281/31623710-f5e28c44-b265-11e7-9c08-33bc7a5b7087.png">